Sri Lankan Breakfast

 One of the problems with food in Sri Lanka was the need to pre-order food, hours or days in advance.

-Another, more traditional Sri Lankan Breakfast.
-String hoppers, plain hoppers, pol roti, pol sambol, potato curry and dahl.
-So yum!
+A typical Sri Lankan breakfast table.
+Another, more traditional Sri Lankan breakfast of string hoppers, plain hoppers, pol roti, pol sambol, potato curry and dahl.
+So good!
 This one was in Ella.

 With breakfasts, we almost always had to order the night before.